sightsdev/sights/README.md

     - CO2 and TVOC sensor
     - System memory usage and core temperature
     - System uptime
-  - Integrated tabbed SSH console
+  - Integrated tabbed SSH console allowing advanced access to the underlying OS
   - Full gamepad and keyboard support
   - Full visual configuration file editor and an advanced text-based editor
   - Configuration file management allowing you to swap the active configuration file at runtime
-  - Light and dark theme modes
+  - Light and dark themes
   - Allows the operator to shut down or restart the robot through the interface
 - Sensor wrapper classes that can use existing Python libraries to access sensors over I2C.
 - Built entirely using open protocols and open-source software.

 All configuration for SIGHTS is done in the `.json` files within the `configs/` directory, which can be edited through the web interface.
-By default, the robot  will load the `default.json` config file but this can be changed through the interface.
+The active configuration file can be changed through the interface.

-Configuration files for other software that SIGHTS uses can also be found in the `configs/` directory.

 ## Requirements

 Minimum supported operating systems:

+- Ubuntu 18.04 LTS Bionic Beaver
 - Debian 10 Buster
-- Ubuntu 18.04 LTS
 - Raspbian 10 Buster

 Python >= 3.6 is required.
 All the supported distributions ship with Python 3.6+.